takakiwakuda/TSSession/TSSession/docs/Disconnect-TSSession.md

 ## DESCRIPTION

-The `Disconnect-TSSession` cmdlet disconnects a Remote Desktop Services session.
+The `Disconnect-TSSession` cmdlet disconnects a logged on user from a Remote Desktop Services session.

 ## EXAMPLES